-- Prego!
-An invitation to Italian, 8th edition. by Lazzarino/Aski, published by MC GRAW- HILL - + AVANTI CONNECT ACCESS (Online workbook) [Package available for delivery at the U of C bookstore] - Other selected written, video and audio material (links available on D2L)
+- 1) Prego!
+An invitation to Italian, 8th edition.
+Package available at the U of C bookstore (Includes Workbook and Lab Manual) - .
+Various Italian short stories on pdf available on D2L - .
+Other selected video and audio material (links available on D2L)

-As per University requirements for Web-based sections, students need to have reliable access to technology, as follows:
+In addition, as per University requirements for web- based sections, students need to have reliable access to technology, as follows:

-- A computer with a supported operating system, as well as the latest security, and malware updates; - A current and updated web browser; - Webcam/Camera (built-in or external); - Microphone and speaker (built-in or external), or headset with microphone; In order to be able to listen to media and to record themselves. - Current antivirus and/or firewall software enabled;

-Stable internet connection
+- A computer with a supported operating system, as well as the latest security, and malware updates; - A current and updated web browser; - Webcam/Camera (built-in or external); - Microphone and speaker (built-in or external), or headset with microphone; In order to be able to listen to media and to record themselves. - Current antivirus and/or firewall software enabled; - Stable internet connection